Review 6: Harry Potter and the Half-Blood Prince

 Tonely, this is the darkest film is the series as we get reminder after reminder of how dangerous the Wizarding World has become since the start of the Second Wizarding War.

-Love: As with the previous films (and books) in the series, Love plays a big part in the film, but and this is truly a testement to J. K. Rowling's talent as a writer is how she explored different types of love besides the love of parent to child.
+Love: As with the previous films (and books) in the series, Love plays a big part in the film, but and this is truly a testament to J. K. Rowling's talent as a writer is how she explored different types of love besides the love of parent to child.
 The love of teacher to student, and the romances that developed between the main characters are given more attention here.
-The teacher/student relationship between Harry and Dumboledore is furthered here, after being apart for the majority of the Order of the Phoenix, Dumbledore keeps
+The teacher/student relationship between Harry and Dumboledore is furthered here, after being apart for the majority of the Order of the Phoenix, Dumbledore keeps Harry close to him as they try to learn more about Voldermort's past through Dumbledore's pensive

-The relationship between Harry and Giny is also given more focus here, Harry is in love with Ginny but can't express it.
+The relationship between Harry and Ginny is also given more focus here, Harry is in love with Ginny but can't express it.

 Death: As with the rest of the series and indeed, J. K. Rowling's work, Death runs deep in this film as it does in the books.